jorge-leon/femto/CHANGE.LOG.md

 * Buffer mode flags added that control the syntax hilighting for different languages.

 * startup.lsp now calls (read-hook filename) where filename is the filename of the file that just loaded.
 This enables cmode and LISP mode to be added to the buffer flags for the buffer.

 * The default syntax highlighting is now suitable for TEXT files that might contain non matching single quotes

 * In 'cmode' block comments, line comments, double and single quotes are matched and strings highlighted

 * In 'lispmode' anything after ; is treated as a line comment.
 It is rather pleasing to see the .lsp files comments rendered in green.

 * add-mode and delete-mode functions added.
 E.G.  (add-mode "cmode"), (add-mode "lispmode"), (add-mode "modified")

 * I plan to add a python mode that will work for python style block comments.

-* Add exception handling via the `catch` special form. `signal` is replace by the simpler `throw` primitive.
+* Add exception handling via the `catch` special form. `signal` is replaced by the simpler `throw` primitive.

 ## Femto 2.22/fLisp 0.5 Aug 2025